-- Explore ways to measure the performance of and improvement opportunities for business processes.
+- Identify improvement opportunities for business processes.

-- Discuss data distribution including Central Tendency, Variance, Normal Distribution, and non-normal distributions.
+- Discuss data distribution including central tendency, variance, normal distribution, and non-normal distributions.

 - Explore different methods and easy algorithms for forecasting future results and to reduce current and future risk.